LGBTQ Religious

 Ray Boltz, Jennifer Knapp, Trey Pearson, Vicky Beeching,

-Marsha Stevens, Jason & deMarco, and Dan Haseltine (lead
+Marsha Stevens, Jason & deMarco, Dan Haseltine (lead

 Coming out